kapwing/ghost-themes/README.md

 To run a theme locally, you need to symlink a theme to your local Ghost site.
 On my local machine, I've started a ghost deployment in the `test-ghost` directory, so I use the symlink command to copy this theme into there:

+Sometimes for reasons unclear to me, the themes built by gulp in this repo don't match what they should be when built for the marketplace.
+So the easier way to update themes is sometimes to download the version available from your local ghost deployment (from ghost -> settings -> design) and then edit that open and just copy it into this repo.
+Make sure to check for dropdown menus and title link colors.

 ```
 # run a theme locally
 yarn install